-To save a preset on a snapshot memory:
+To save a preset on a snap memory:

-- Select a preset on the sound map main interface. - ▶ Hold the "Shift" key and select one of the four snapshot memory button.
-The snapshot memory button is now highlighted in red. - Repeat the same actions if you wish to save presets on the three other snapshot memories.
+- Select a preset on the sound map main interface. - Hold the "Shift" key and select one of the four snap memory button.
+The snap memory button is now highlighted in red. - Repeat the same actions if you wish to save presets on the three other snap memories.

-If all memories already contain a saved preset, you can replace them with other presets:
+When all memories already contain a saved preset, you can replace them with other presets:

-▶ Select another preset anywhere on the Sound Map interface, click on any of the 4 snapshot buttons while pressing the Ctrl key.
+Select another preset anywhere on the Sound Map interface, click on any of the 4 snapshot buttons while pressing the Ctrl key.

-6.2.2.5 The "Morphing" interface
+4.2.2.5 The "Morphing" interface

-The "Morphing" page is an independent module allowing you to quickly create some new sounds thanks to a real time morphing from the four selected presets saved on the snapshot memories.
+The "Morphing" page is an independent module allowing you to quickly create some new sounds thanks to a real time morphing from the four selected presets saved on the snap memories.